Born in London.

 Member of the Balaclava Commemoration Society in 1879.

-To live in Birmingham after discharge, but he transferred to the West London Pension District on the 30th of April 1857.
+He said he intended to live in Birmingham after discharge, but he transferred to the West London Pension District on the 30th of April 1857.

 Admitted as an In-Pensioner at Chelsea Royal Hospital on the 1st of May 1876.
-He then gave his age as 42 years, and stated that "his wife would be able to support herself by her own labour.."
+He then gave his age as 42 years, and stated that "his wife would be able to support herself by her own labour."